anurag10-1/anurag10-1/README.md

 - 👋 Hi, I’m @anurag10-1
-- 👀 I’m interested in ...python javascript
+- 👀 I’m interested in ...python c++
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... c++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 3128.anurag@gmail.com